Narensraj/pcb_designing/README.md

-# Power Supply
+# ESP32 Relay Board

 ## Overview

-This repository contains the design and documentation for a power supply system comprising various components such as AC to DC converter, voltage regulator, microcontroller, USB to UART interface, relay control, RGB LED control, and miscellaneous components.
+This repository contains the design and documentation for an ESP32 relay board created using EasyEDA.
+It comprises various components such as AC to DC converter, voltage regulator, ESP32 microcontroller, USB to UART interface, relay control, RGB LED control, and miscellaneous components.

 ## Components